 We have a large venue with a spacious stage, outdoor bar & stage, and FREE parking!
-Our bar is fully stocked and we now have games on the patio.
-We hold events every day of the week.
+Our bar is fully stocked We hold events often.
 You're going to have a great time!

 We take pride in providing the best event production in our area.
 We ensure that your event will be stress-free and well organized.
 So sit back, relax, and leave things to us!

 When we're not hosting an event, we are throwing our own parties!
 Come join us for our open mic jam sesh on Monday nights, and live local & national music on Friday and Saturday nights.
 Check our events page for more details.These events are subject to change.

 There's much to see here.
 So, take your time, look around, and learn all there is to know about us & find our upcoming shows.
 We hope you enjoy our site and hope to see you at Fitzgerald's soon!

 The Alamo City’s storied heavy metal scene, which once turned local and national bands’ careers on its collective heads resulting in the moniker Heavy Metal Capital, is so rich that rare is the night a bulk of it joins forces under one roof at the same time.
 But that’s what took place last Saturday when a contingent of San Antonio’s “Homegrown Heavy Metal Legends” descended on Fitzgerald’s for a collection of metal talent, knowledge, stories and history.